microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcprovisioningpolicy-applyconfig.md

 ---
 title: "cloudPcProvisioningPolicy: applyConfig"
-description: "Perform provisioning policy config update for a set of Cloud PC devices by their Ids, which supports retry and subset of Cloud PCs to initially test for Apply API."
+description: "Update the provisioning policy configuration for a set of Cloud PC devices by their IDs, supporting retry and subset of Cloud PCs to initially test for the apply API."
 author: "Guoan Tang"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"